abouT

 I’ve designed technology research at BBC R&D, mentored developers in collaboration with Snap Inc and directed shows at the Barbican and Bush Theatre.

-I’ve presented work at venues including CHI, the ACM conference on Human Factors in Computing Systems, the Laughter Workshop, the European Research Music Conference, and the London Hopper Colloquium, where I was awarded second prize in the spotlight competition.
+My academic research has been published in Nature Scientific Reports, ACM CHI and PNAS Nexus.
+I’ve presented at venues including the European Society for Cardiology, ACM conference on Human Factors in Computing Systems, the Laughter Workshop, the European Research Music Conference, and the London Hopper Colloquium, where I was awarded second prize in the spotlight competition.

 Whatever domain I’m working in, I delight in unpicking technical, creative and interpersonal knots.